 Signing up for credit cards through partner links earns us a commission.
 Here’s our full Advertising Policy.

-INSIDER SECRET: In general, Southwest points are worth 1.5 cents per point toward Southwest flights.
+INSIDER SECRET: In general, each Southwest point is worth 1.5 cents toward Southwest flights.

-Southwest is widely known as the biggest low-cost airline in the US, with GREAT policies like no cancellation fees and free checked bags!
+Southwest is the biggest low-cost airline in the US and is widely known for great policies like no cancellation fees and free checked bags.

-If you’re wondering if it’s worth investing your time into their frequent flyer program, you should know that there are a number of credit cards that can put you on the fast-track to the program’s amazing perks.
-Earning welcome bonuses on the following cards, for instance, currently still counts towards the points requirement to qualify for the Southwest Companion Pass, one of the best deals in travel.
+If you’re wondering if it’s worth joining their frequent flyer program, Southwest Rapid Rewards, you should know that there are a number of credit cards that can put you on the fast track to the program’s amazing perks.
+In addition, the welcome bonuses on the following cards (three of which are offering increased 60,000-point bonuses at the moment) currently still count toward the points required to qualify for the Southwest Companion Pass, one of the best deals in travel.